-Adobe Acrobat is the universal default for a reason — three decades of development, the most feature-complete PDF tool on the planet, and the format's effective standard-bearer.
+Adobe Acrobat is the universal default for a reason, three decades of development, the most feature-complete PDF tool on the planet, and the format's effective standard-bearer.
 If your day depends on creating fillable forms, signing contracts, or designing print-ready documents, Acrobat is the right choice and its ~€264/year price reflects that depth.
-But if your day is opening a 200 MB ArchiCAD or Revit export, marking it up, and searching for a door tag — you're paying a heavy premium for features you'll never touch.
+But if your day is opening a 50-200 MB+ ArchiCAD project set or Revit export, marking it up, and searching for a door tag, you're paying a heavy premium for features you'll never touch.

 What Acrobat charges you for that you don't use

-Ncored — focused on the AEC daily moment
+Ncored, focused on the daily moment for architects and engineers

 ~3.3× lower annual cost